PingThingsIO/blog/content/post/2020-02-10-btrdb-queries.md

 A
 ```

-## Breadth-First
+### Breadth-First

-Breadth First Search (BFS) uses the opposite strategy as DFS, BFS starts at the root node and traverses all of the nodes are the present depth before moving on to the nodes at the next level.
+Breadth-first traversal uses the opposite strategy as depth-first, breadth-first starts at the root node and traverses all of the nodes are the present depth before moving on to the nodes at the next level.

-Here is an example of a function that executes BFS:
+Here is an example of a function that executes breadth-first:

 ```python
 def breadth_first(nodes, func):